"White collared conservative, walking down the street, pointing their plastic finger at me.

 During these shows the band did play "Purple Haze", "Foxy Lady", "Hey Joe" and "Fire" (a snippet of which is on the "Band Of Gypsys" DVD) but they were left off here, in an effort to underline Jimi's shift in direction.
 The old Experience numbers were pretty rough because Buddy Miles' style just didn't sound right.
 We do have "Wild Thing" here and it is a bit rough.
 "Foxy Lady" had been included on "Band Of Gypsys 2" but it didn't get a chance here.
 "Voodoo Chile" is okay I suppose but it segues straight into "We Gotta Live Together" where Miles then asks the audience to chant with him, which comes over as quite corny now*.
 Jimi had used part of that same song to close his "Band Of Gypsys" album.A Band Of Gypsys.
 An innovative experiment by Jimi, a few surprises, a lot of disappointments, but still fascinating.

 All this is a million miles from The Jimi Hendrix Experience and it's no wonder that Jimi's management were eager to get Mitch and Noel back behind Jimi (Mitch did eventually come back of course but Cox remaind on bass through 1970).
 Check "Atlanta 70" (on "Stages") or "Live At Berkeley" to assess Jimi's next line up.

 *You can hear what Jimi thought about this sort of "soul revue" routine on "Live At Clark University" (1968 interview ).
 He'd been through it in his younger days and here he was with Buddy Miles taking him right back to where he had begun.
-No wonder he quickly desolved the band.
+No wonder he quickly desolved the Band Of Gypsys.